 It became the Kingsroad, where Arya disguised herself as a boy to avoid capture.
 But captured she was, and dragged to the Brotherhood without Banners’ hideout, otherwise known to us as Pollnagollum Cave in County Fermanagh.
 Part of the Marble Arch Caves Global Geopark, it's an extensive maze of underground passages that attracts explorers from distant lands.

-The Shillanavogy Valley, beneath Slemish Mountain in County Antrim, recreated the Dothraki grasslands, where Daenerys wed Khal Drogo.
-Another prime Dothraki site is at the Mourne Mountains in County Down.
-These dramatic foothills were the entrance to Vaes Dothrak and are no stranger to fantasy novels – they inspired author CS Lewis to create Narnia.
+Another prime filming location can be found in the Mourne Mountains in County Down.
+These dramatic slopes were the entrance to Vaes Dothrak and are no stranger to fantasy novels – they inspired author CS Lewis to create Narnia.
+Leitrim Lodge at the foothills of the Mournes became the lands north of Winterfell where Bran first meets Jojen and Meera in the woods.

 Aside from the fantasy landscapes, Northern Ireland's packed with another prolific requirement for Game of Thrones – its abundance of castles.
 Dating back to Norman and medieval times, these structures catapult you right into Westeros and have seen a Lannister lion’s share of bloodshed.